 Although they can look cute, these are vicious animals.
 They can mix it with the big cats and hold their own on the savannah.
 In fact, wild dogs have the highest hunting success rate of all the big predators (85% successful kills).

 It’s all down to their incredible teamwork, allowing them to kill big wildebeest and even zebra.
-They typically hunt antelopes that range from 15 to 150 kgs, with kudu, bushbuck, impala, and Thomson’s gazelle considered their favourite meals.
+They typically hunt antelopes that range from 15 to 150 kg, with kudu, bushbuck, impala, and Thomson’s gazelle considered their favorite meals.

 Hunting depends on sight, usually in the early morning or early evening, but also when the plains are illuminated by a bright moon.

 The pack hunts as a disciplined, single unit.
 It’s a fearsome sight to witness, perhaps the greatest of all encounters you could have on an African safari.
 What makes them so special is that the prey knows they are coming.

 Big cats must creep up stealthily until they are in short striking range.
 However, antelope see wild dog packs from a kilometer away.

 They hear them from four kilometers away.
 The pack howls loudly during a pre-hunt ritual, individuals greeting each other in an elaborate ceremony of noise and tail wagging.

 Silently they depart.
 The pack fans out, roaming the savannah for antelope.
 When a herd has been identified, the leader will select a target through a series of signs and calls.
 Ideally, they target a young female and look to isolate it from the herd.